matm/jQuery-File-Upload-Wiki/How-to-submit-additional-form-data.md

 The value of these form fields will be sent to the server along with the selected files.

 **Note:**
-If you set the formData option, these fields won't be send to the server, since the formData object will override them.
+If you set the formData option, these fields won't be sent to the server, since the formData object will override them.
 You can however create a formData object of the form fields manually using [jQuery's serializeArray method](http://api.jquery.com/serializeArray) method:

 ```js